druvkotwani/x-reply-extension/README.md

-# AI Reply Extension for Twitter/X
+# X Reply Extension for Twitter/X

 A Chrome browser extension that generates contextually appropriate Twitter/X replies by analyzing your writing style and tone.